-With this Adoption Notice ECSS is adopting and applying CCSDS 231.0-B-3 with a minimum set of modifications, identified in the present document, to allow for reference and for a consistent integration in the ECSS system of standards.
+With this Adoption Notice ECSS is adopting and applying CCSDS 231.0-B-4 with a minimum set of modifications, identified in the present document, to allow for reference and for a consistent integration in the ECSS system of standards.

-CCSDS 231.0-B-3 is similar to clauses 8 (Synchronization and coding sublayer) and 9 (Physical layer) of the ECSS-E-ST-50-04 Space data links – Telecommand protocols synchronization and channel coding (31 July 2008), that is superseded by this Adoption Notice together with the following two Adoption Notices: ECSS-E-AS-50-25C and ECSS-E-AS-50-26C.
+CCSDS 231.0-B-4 is similar to clauses 8 (Synchronization and coding sublayer) and 9 (Physical layer) of the ECSS-E-ST-50-04 Space data links – Telecommand protocols synchronization and channel coding (31 July 2008), that is superseded by this Adoption Notice together with the following two Adoption Notices: ECSS-E-AS-50-25 and ECSS-E-AS-50-26 (latest versions).

 Differences between this Adoption Note and the relevant part of ECSS-E-ST-50-04 that are not covered by the normative modifications in clause 4 are described in the informative Annex A.

-Overview of superseded ECSS-E-50-xx Standards
+Mapping of superseded ECSS-E-50-xx Standards w.r.t.
+ECSS Adoption Notice versus CCSDS Standards.